rimhajal/mapstatic/documentation/index.rst

 Welcome to Mapstatic's documentation!
 ===========================================

-This package was built as a project in the software devlopment course.
+This package was built as a project in the software development course.
-The main goal here is to observe the french electricity consumption and to predict its value on the 8th of December 2022 : detailled illustrations and their explanations are available in the gallery.
+The main goal here is to observe the french energy consumption and to predict its value on the 8th of December 2022 : detailled illustrations and their explanations are available in the gallery.

 .. toctree::
    :maxdepth: 2